claudiosanches/social-count-plus/README.md

 ## Description ##

-The Social Count Plus performs counting Twitter followers, Facebook fans, YouTube subscribers, posts and comments.
+The Social Count Plus performs counting Twitter followers, Facebook fans, YouTube subscribers, Google Plus page followers, posts and comments.

 You can view this information via a widget (with account options models icons) or Shortcodes (to be used in posts and pages) or by functions in PHP.

 The results of the counters are cached and new values ​​are checked only once a day.
 This cache can be wiped when published a new post.

-The cache avoids not only that your blog be seeking new results every time a page is loaded, but also prevents collapse of services from Twitter and Facebook, if one of these services does not respond , the counter displays the last count it was successful.
+The cache avoids not only that your blog be seeking new results every time a page is loaded, but also prevents collapse of services from Twitter and Facebook, if one of these services does not respond, the counter displays the last count it was successful.

 #### Shortcodes ####

 * Twitter: `[scp code="twitter"]`
 * Facebook: `[scp code="facebook"]`
+* YouTube: `[scp code="youtube"]`
+* Google Plus: `[scp code="googleplus"]`
 * Posts: `[scp code="posts"]`
 * Comments: `[scp code="comments"]`